symbol/symbol-docs/source/guides/aggregate/sending-a-multisig-transaction.rst

         :start-after:  /* start block 01 */
         :end-before: /* end block 01 */

-3. When an AggregateTransaction is bonded, Bob needs to **lock at least 10 cat.currency** to prevent spamming the network.
+3. When an AggregateTransaction is bonded, Bob needs to **lock at least 10 nem.xem** to prevent spamming the network.
 Once all cosigners sign the transaction, the amount of cat.currency locked becomes available again in Bob's account.
 After :ref:`HashLockTransaction <hash-lock-transaction>` has been confirmed, :doc:`announce the AggregateBondedTransaction <../../concepts/aggregate-transaction>`.

 .. example-code::